koro-xx/Watson/README.md

 The tile set is rendered from TTF fonts obtained from public repositories (fontlibrary.org, freesound.org).
 There is also an option to load custom tiles, which should be stored in APPDIR/icons into 8 separate folders, each with 8 square tiles in .png format.
 These won't look as nice as the fonts due to the anti-aliasing.

-There is an “advanced" mode that should generate harder puzzles, but I don't know how well it works (or if they really are harder; more testing is needed).
+There is an "advanced" mode that should generate harder puzzles, but I don't know how well it works (or if they really are harder; more testing is needed).

 Build instructions: